Create a cube perspective

 You can also create a new cube perspective from the Explore window.

-This opens the Cube Perspective Designer with the selected OLAP cube already loaded (so you can skip the next step).
+This opens the Cube Perspective editor with the selected OLAP cube already loaded (so you can skip the next step).

 Next, go to the Explore window, find your OLAP data connector and expand it to see your native cube.

-Drag-and-drop the native cube from the Explore window to the Cube Perspective Designer canvas.
+Drag-and-drop the native cube from the Explore window to the canvas.

 2.5.
 Select measures and dimensions

-In the Edit Cube Perspective screen, expand the measures, dimensions, and hierarchies of the native cube.
+In the Edit Cube Perspective panel, expand the measures, dimensions, and hierarchies of the native cube.

 Then use the checkboxes to select the elements of the native cube that you want.

-The Cube Perspective panel and table visualization in the middle part of the screen lets you review measures and dimensions before selecting them.
-Just drag measures or hierarchies onto the various fields of the panel to see your data.
+The Data Analysis Panel and table visualization in the middle part of the screen let you preview measures and dimensions while selecting them.
+(This is for your convenicence and is not saved.)
+You can drag measures or hierarchies onto the Data Analysis Panel or click to add them to see your data.

 2.6.
 Check in your changes